P6g9YHK6/TiletoNextcloud/README.md

 # How to use ?

-Replace the following and run the .py as often as you desire
+Replace the following and run the .py as often as you desire to refresh the data

 server_url = "https://EXEMPLE.COM/apps/phonetrack/logGet/JOBID/"